DanielHauge/await-modify/README.md

 This repository contains a very small program that waits for a modification made to a file given as input.

+This was born from the lack of inotify-tools.

 ## Installation

 Clone repo and build with cargo.